ten-protocol/go-ten/design/fast_finality.md

 This history can be queried via RPC from validators.

-In this model, the sequencer operator would get `n-1` shots at front-running before having to restart one or more sequencer enclaves.
+In this model, the sequencer operator would get `n-1` shots at front-running without being detected before having to restart one or more sequencer enclaves.
+This front-running would come at the expense of making the enclave useless until it's restarted.

 ##### Include proofs from _all_ sequencer enclaves in each light batch